nodeblocks-dev/geekle-supply-user-adapter/README.md

 }
 ```

-As default, the template has `tsc` which compile your code in TypeScript.
+As default, the template has `tsc` which compiles your code in TypeScript.
 You can customize it as you need and remove it if you don't need the build process, for example in the case of using JavaScript.

 Run `npm run build` to check if the build runs properly in your local environment.